liujikuan/DevOps/README.md

 This repository contains a sample **JavaScript GitHub Action** that interacts with a Redis service container which would be destroyed when the job completes.

 The workflow has two jobs demonstrating the difference between a job running in a container and a job running on an Ubuntu runner while connecting to a service container.

+# Secrets & Variables in Github Actions

+**Branch:** `envVar`

+**Description:**
+This GitHub Actions workflow demonstrates how to use secrets and variables at different scopes, including workflow-level, job-level, environment-level, and repository-level.

+# Python CI/CD Azure

+**Branch:** `python-cicd-azure`

+**Description:**
+This project demonstrates a fully automated CI/CD pipeline for deploying a Dockerized Python application to Azure App Service using GitHub Actions and Azure CLI.

+**Pipeline features:**
+1. Integrated code quality checks with Flake8 (linter), Pytest (functional tests), and Trivy (Docker image vulnerability scanning).
+2. Automated deployment of code changes to Azure Web App.
+3. Immediate visibility of changes via the public Azure Web App URL displayed in the GitHub Actions UI.
+4. Includes static code analysis with CodeQL for enhanced security.